 Processor ID - This will make sure that you know which processor the batch was generated for.

 Tracking these things you ensure basic logic such as not submitting a batch multiple times to the bank, knowing what you have done and what you need to do to process each batch, and recording each batch in a way that directly connects it with the batch in Secure Payments.

 We recommend that you use some procedure to remove bad data from the list of transactions before you create your NACHA file.
 Reasons for changing the data could be anything from using alternate routing numbers, because some are not accepted for some banks, to removing transactions because the customer made other arrangements or paid via another method after the transaction was originally logged.
 Regardless of the reason, changing or removing data that will cause problems will help the process go smoothly.

 Creating the NACHA File

 We have referred to the file you will submit to the bank as a NACHA file, but this may not be the case.
 You should submit a file in whatever format your bank requires.
-You can either do the necessary programming in your middleware to format transactions into a file, or you can get the transactions from Secure Payments as a CSV and use an application like Treasury Software to create the file.
+You can either do the necessary programming in your custom application to format transactions into a file, or you can get the transactions from Secure Payments as a CSV and use an application like Treasury Software to create the file.
 This method is recommended because you can edit the data before a file is created.
 If you use the file that Secure Payments generates, it can't be easily changed, since NACHA files use a hash to guard against changes.